khaldrogo20/HEAD-Local-LSA/README.md

 This code supports the results presented in:

 L. Toledo, A. Gesla, and E. Yim (2025)
-Local linear stability analysis of swirling draft-tube vortex structures in hydraulic turbines Journal of Fluid Mechanics (under review)
+Linear stability and sensitivity analysis of the swirling jet in a Francis turbine draft tube Journal of Fluid Mechanics (under review)

 The final citation and DOI will be added upon acceptance.